dividab/tsconfig-paths/README.md

 Typescript by default mimics the Node.js runtime resolution strategy of modules.
 But it also allows the use of [path mapping](https://www.typescriptlang.org/docs/handbook/module-resolution.html) which allows arbitrary module paths (that doesn't start with "/" or ".") to be specified and mapped to physical paths in the filesystem.
 The typescript compiler can resolve these paths from `tsconfig` so it will compile OK.
 But if you then try to execute the compiled files with node (or ts-node), it will only look in the `node_modules` folders all the way up to the root of the filesystem and thus will not find the modules specified by `paths` in `tsconfig`.

-If you require this package's `tsconfig-paths/register` module it will read the `paths` from `tsconfig.json` and convert node's module loading calls into to physcial file paths that node can load.
+If you require this package's `tsconfig-paths/register` module it will read the `paths` from `tsconfig.json` and convert node's module loading calls into to physical file paths that node can load.

 ## How to install